f820602h/vue-surf/README.md

   default: true,
 }
 ```
 When you use <VueSurf>, the marquee animation effect will automatically activate.
 You can set it to `false` to deactivate the animation.

+Switch it from `true` to `false`, the animation will completely reset.
+If you only wish to pause the marquee, please set `marqueeSpeed` to zero.

 <p align="center">
 <img src="./graphs/marquee.gif" alt="marquee" width="60%">